touchlab/KMMBridge/README.md

 ### Some notes

 * Groovy was not a focus during dev.
 All testing effort has been with Kotlin Gradle scripts.
 See [GROOVY_BUILD_SCRIPTS](docs/GROOVY_BUILD_SCRIPTS.md) for suggestions and samples if needed.
-* We are working on a more standard Gradle/Maven back end that should let you use things like Github packages and Artifactory.
+* We are working on a more standard Gradle/Maven back end that should let you use things like GitHub packages and Artifactory.
 If you have alternate implementation ideas, we'd love to hear from you.

 ## See Also